-Consilience: The Journal of Sustainable Development is an online journal dedicated to promoting dialogue on sustainabile development by brining students, researchers, professors, and practitioners from a variety of disciplines and geographical regions in direct conversation with each other through an online, academically rigorous medium.
+Consilience: The Journal of Sustainable Development is an online journal dedicated to promoting dialogue on sustainable development by bringing students, researchers, professors, and practitioners from a variety of disciplines and geographical regions in direct conversation with each other through an online, academically rigorous medium.
+As a multidisciplinary academic journal, our name is inspired by American biologist E.O.
+Wilson's eponymous text, which proposes ways in which to unite the sciences with the humanities.

 Focus and Scope